Why is a Loan Refused?

 - Financial status to repay all Credit Cards and overdrafts used are taken into account as part of debt.
 Excessive debt levels on self employed accounts will be taken into account also as may income levels sufficient to pay a living wage.
 Self Employed accounts will be assessed for profitability over time and sustainability for drawings.

-- Income stability & diversity - including length of time in employment, sources of income, sector stability and permanency of income will be assessed.
+- Income stability & variety - including length of time in employment, sources of income, sector stability and permanency of income will be assessed.
 Connected borrowers, where more than one party is dependent on one source of income will be taken into account as part of loans approval.
 Length of time employer is in operation will also be factored in and extra checks may be run in this regard or if income sources are overseas.

 - Lifestyle Spending - large withdrawals not included in Credit Report checks will be queried.
 Evidence of lifestyle spending from bank statements / credit cards, e.g. gambling will be taken into account in loans assessment.
 Declined Standing Orders will also form part of the lending decision.